A mixed-signal analogue front-end for brain-implantable neural interfaces using a digital fixed-point IIR filter and bulk offset cancellation: AFE Architecture

-The results presented in the following subsections are obtained from process–voltage–temperature (PVT) simulations across all combinations of typical, fast, and slow corners, as well as Monte Carlo (MC) analysis including device mismatch, evaluated at temperatures of 25, 36, and 47\textdegree C.
+The results presented in the following subsections are obtained from simulations across combinations of typical, fast, and slow corners, as well as Monte Carlo (MC) analysis including device process and mismatch variation, evaluated at temperatures of 25, 36, and 47\textdegree C. While body temperature is around 36\textdegree C, the two additional temperatures are used to stress the robustness of the devices.